 With an oceanfront property, salt spray in the air must be considered.
 And we’ve already covered wind from hurricane forces.
 Yet, those same forces can take your average rainstorm and have you realize that horizontal, wind-driven rain that gets under overlapping roofing material, could pose a problem unlike other areas where rain tends to fall more vertically.

 Clay, Concrete, and Slate Tiles

 Orange, brown, or Terra Cotta clay tiles on a home with stucco siding is virtually the default image of coastal living in Florida.
 Clay or ceramic tiles may come in other colors, are easily recycled and resistant to fire.

 Clay tiles work for coastal living because they will not deteriorate from salt spray, plus clay tiles do hold up well to winds at 100+ mph.
 The installation can benefit from the use of superior underlayments and proper flashing techniques to ensure rainwater stays away from the roof deck sheathing.
-Clay tiles usually carry a 30-year warranty and lasting up to 50 to 100 years is fairly common.
+Clay tiles usually carry a 30-year warranty and can last between 50 and 100 years with occasional maintenance.

 For an even greater lifespan, natural slate can be another great option, where architecturally appropriate.
 50-year warranties are typical, and you’ll find it can last up to 100 years in many cases.

-There are two key differences though between slate and concrete/clay tiles.
-Clay tiles allow for more airflow, allowing the water barrier/underlayment to breath better.
+There are two key differences though between slate and concrete or clay tiles.
+Clay tiles allow for more airflow, allowing the water barrier/underlayment to breeze better.
 Secondly, the weight load from slate is significantly more than all other roofing materials.

-The reasons slate and clay tile may not work for you are cost and fragility.
-Both can easily cost $15 per sq. ft. for installation and likely top that given the extensive regulations in Florida coastlines.
+The reasons slate and clay tile may not work for you are their high cost and fragility.
+Both can easily cost $15.50 to $25.50 per sq. ft. for the installation, and likely top that given the extensive regulations in Florida coastlines.